-Feline leukemia & feline aids are two common diseases in cats.
+Feline leukemia (FeLV) & feline aids (FIV) are two common diseases in cats.
 They are both caused by viruses which are similar to the human HIV virus.
 Humans and dogs cannot catch FIV or FeLV through exposure to FIV-positive or FeLV –positive cats.
 Only cats are susceptible to these diseases.
-These viruses target the cat’s immune system, much like HIV.
+These viruses target the cat’s immune system, much like HIV does in humans.

 How do cats get FIV or FeLV?